-Immediately after this Offering, our officers and directors will control approximately 70% of the voting power of our Common Stock, as determined in accordance with the beneficial-ownership provisions of Rule 13d-3 and Item 403 of Regulation S-K under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-See the "Principal Stockholders" section beginning on page 95 of this prospectus for a description of how beneficial ownership is calculated and related matters.
+We are aware that 12 of our current stockholders have purchased approximately 8.9% of the Units sold in this Offering assuming that the underwriters will not exercise the Over-Allotment Option (as defined below).
+Immediately after this Offering, our officers and directors will control approximately 51% of the voting power of our Common Stock, as determined in accordance with the beneficial-ownership provisions of Rule 13d-3 and Item 403 of Regulation S-K under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+See the "Principal Stockholders" section beginning on page 97 of this prospectus for a description of how beneficial ownership is calculated and related matters

 For so long as 30% of the shares of our "Series A Convertible Preferred Stock," par value \$0.001 per share (our "Series A Preferred Stock"), remain outstanding, the holders of our Series A Preferred Stock, voting as a separate class, are entitled to elect one director of the Company (such right, the "Series A Director Designation Right"; such director, the "Series A Representative").
-Immediately prior to the closing of this Offering, all of the issued and outstanding shares of Series A Preferred Stock will be automatically converted into fully paid and nonassessable shares of Common Stock at the then-effective conversion rate of the Series A Preferred Stock immediately prior to the closing of this Offering.
+Immediately prior to the closing of this Offering, all of the issued and outstanding shares of Series A Preferred Stock will be automatically converted into fully paid and nonassessable shares of Common Stock at the then-effective conversion rate of the Series A Preferred Stock.
 Following such automatic conversion, the Company will never again issue the shares so converted, all such converted shares will cease to be part of the Company's authorized stock, and the Series A Director Designation Right will cease to exist because fewer than 30% of the Series A Preferred Stock shares will be outstanding.
 The director who currently serves as the Series A Representative, however, will continue to serve as a director until his earlier resignation or removal or until his successor is duly elected and qualified.
 The number of Board seats for election by the holders of the Common Stock will be expanded by one so that the director position that the holders of the Series A Preferred Stock were previously entitled to elect will be subject to election by the holders of the Common Stock following the conversion of the Series A Preferred Stock into Common Stock in connection with this Offering.
 See the "Management-Board of Directors Composition" section of this prospectus.

-Investing in our Common Stock involves a high degree of risk.
+Investing in our securities involves a high degree of risk.
 See the "Risk Factors" section beginning on page 14 of this prospectus for a discussion of the factors that you should consider before investing in our Common Stock.